top of page

 A Strong Eye for Styling, Colours & Aesthetic Details

 Asian weddings are visually stunning: bold colours, layered textures, shimmering jewellery, ornate outfits, and vibrant décor.
+Over years of photographing them, I’ve developed a strong intuitive sense of:

-• Colour balance: Reds, golds, pastels, metallics, vibrant lehengas—I know how they behave on camera and how to make them look flattering.
+Colour Balance: Reds, golds, pastels, metallics, vibrant lehengas—I know how they behave on camera and how to make them look flattering.

-• Detail storytelling: I pay attention to mehndi, jewellery, outfit embroidery, floral designs, mandap décor—nothing gets overlooked.
+Detail Storytelling: I pay attention to mehndi, jewellery, outfit embroidery, floral designs, mandap décor—nothing gets overlooked.

-• Creative compositions: I love finding angles and frames that bring elegance and cultural richness to life.
+Creative Compositions: I love finding angles and frames that bring elegance and cultural richness to life.

 The result?
 A wedding gallery that is not just documentation, but a beautifully crafted visual story.